kjeffreys/cookbook-app-api/README.md

     Choose More options > Settings:
     On the page, locate the Environment Variables section.

     Add the following variables:

     DOCKER_USERNAME - The username for your Docker Hub account.
     DOCKER_PASSWORD - The password for your Docker Hub account.

-Be sure to escape and special characters in your password by adding \ before them.
+    !!!Be sure to escape and special characters in your password by adding "\" before them!!!

     Also, ensure you leave DISPLAY VALUE IN BUILD LOG unchecked for both values, because you don't want to expose your credentials in the job output.

     3. Update Travis-CI Config
     In your project, open the .travis-ci.yml file, and add the following block:

     before_install:
         - echo $DOCKER_PASSWORD | docker login --username $DOCKER_USERNAME
         --password-stdin

     This does the following:
     echo $DOCKER_PASSWORD prints the password to the screen, and the | (pipe) will send that output to the proceeding command.

     docker login --username $DOCKER_USERNAME will call the docker login command with the username we set in the environment variables.

---password-stdin is used to accept the password in a way that prevents it being printed to the screen (it’s required with the | syntax).
+    --password-stdin is used to accept the password in a way that prevents it being printed to the screen
+    (it’s required with the | syntax).

     Once done, full .travis-ci.yml file should look like .travis.yml file as seen in first .travis.yml commit to this project.

     !!!
 UPDATE: Travis-CI Docker Pull Issue #2!!!
     TravisCI may not authorize for private repos with a free account.
     Making repo public and making new commit to test if pull triggers successfully.

+    !!!
+Last update: Now working.
+May have just been migration of TravisCI.org to TravisCI.com causing issues.
+Will test private again in future.

-# 5 Getting started with Django TDD
+# 5) Getting started with Django TDD

     Prior to running
-`docker-compose run app sh -c "python manage.py test && flake8"`, which will run all django tests (methods starting with test in files starting with test) and flake8 linter... need to install the flake8 on the docker image.
+    ```docker-compose run app sh -c "python manage.py test && flake8"```
+    which will run all django tests
+    (methods starting with test in files starting with test)
+    and flake8 linter... need to install the flake8 on the docker image.

-Install flake8 after adding to reqs by running "docker-compose build"
+    Install flake8 after adding to reqs by running
+    ```docker-compose build```

 Example output of above cmd:
 user@host /d/cookbook-app-api (main)